 The primary form of advocating my goals outside of coaching, conversation, and speaking engagements would have to be writing.
 I enjoy learning and writing about 16th century Historical Fencing, and I want to share how fundamentally awe inspiring and valuable the learning of this art can be for you.

-If you were wondering if I do / have done anything outside of fencing, the answer is yes!
-I have done some stuff.
 Prior to my retirement in 2019, I was a senior non-commissioned officer working in Operations for the National Guard.
 Nowadays, I enjoy spending my free time playing guitar and writing songs.
 If you’re interested, you can check out some of my work here.